-Join FOLCS for its annual program with 92Y, Law of the Land: The Supreme Court’s Year in Review.
+On July 16, 2020, FOLCS virtually hosted its annual program with 92Y, Law of the Land: The Supreme Court’s Year in Review.
 The series has proven to be immensely popular, mostly because the Supreme Court, and the goings on there, are largely mysterious to most people.
-We will take you inside the Court’s major rulings and discuss their bearing on past and future cases.
-The evening will feature a diverse panel of charming and witty experts — the New York Times’ Adam Liptak; MSNBC’s Lisa Green; Slate’s Dahlia Lithwick; and law professor from the Touro Law Center, Tiffany Graham—to delve into the cases decided this past Term, when the Supreme Court, during a pandemic, took on issues related to abortion, ObamaCare, DACA, gun ownership, workplace protections for gay and transgender individuals, and President Trump’s tax returns.
+We took the audience inside the Court’s major rulings and discussed their bearing on past and future cases.
+The evening featured a diverse panel of charming and witty experts — the New York Times’ Adam Liptak; MSNBC’s Lisa Green; Slate’s Dahlia Lithwick; and law professor from the Touro Law Center, Tiffany Graham — to delve into the cases decided this past Term, when the Supreme Court, during a pandemic, took on issues related to abortion, ObamaCare, DACA, gun ownership, workplace protections for gay and transgender individuals, and President Trump’s tax returns.

 Adam Liptak covers the Supreme Court for The New York Times.
 He joined The Times as a copyboy after graduating from Yale with a degree in English literature.
 He returned to Yale for a law degree and went on to practice law for 14 years, specializing in First Amendment issues, first at a large New York City law firm and then in the legal department of The New York Times Company.